By Patsy Newitt

 Journalists need to leave the newsroom.
 Journalists need to reach people offline to figure out what they need covered, what information they’re missing and most importantly, how they want to receive it.

-And while the COVID-19 pandemic has stunted the ability to meet in person, there are newsrooms that are putting in the work, finding innovative ways to engage with groups who are historically disenfranchised and under covered.
+And while the COVID-19 pandemic has stunted the ability to meet in person, there are newsrooms who are putting in the work, finding innovative ways to engage with groups who are historically disenfranchised and undercovered.

 Injustice Watch, a non-partisan news publication for example, is sending copies of their ballot guides into Cook County Jail.
 Nonprofit journalism lab City Bureau hosts free workshops called Public Newsrooms to be more responsive to community needs.